DDaiJ/Boggle-Game/README.md

 # Boggle-Game

-The implementation uses Depth First Search to find all the possible answers on the board.
+The application uses Depth First Search to find all the possible answers on the board.

 for every node(character) on the board: mark the node as visited